Christine Muschik

-Christine A. Muschik is an assistant professor in the Department of Physics and Astronomy at the University of Waterloo as well as a part of the Institute for Quantum Computing.
+Christine A. Muschik is an associate professor in the Department of Physics and Astronomy at the University of Waterloo as well as a part of the Institute for Quantum Computing.
 She completed her PhD in 2011 at the Max-Planck-Institute for Quantum Optics.
 She completed postdoctoral fellowships at the Institute for Quantum Optics and Quantum Information in Innsbruck and the Institute of Photonic Sciences in Castelldefels.
 As of 2020, she has over 2000 citations on over 50 publications.
 She has also been featured in several articles in Nature magazine, MIT Technology Review, and Physics World.